 backfill will not take place until the backfill is closed.

-If the replace_existing_events
+If the replace_existing_events is true, existing

 events in the backfill’s timeframe will be replaced with the newly ingested events associated with the backfill.
 If

-, newly ingested events will be added to the existing events.
+false, newly ingested events will be added to the existing events.

-is specified, the backfill will only affect events for that customer.
+If a customer_id or external_customer_id is specified, the backfill will only affect events for that customer.

 If neither is specified, the backfill will affect all customers.

-, this indicates that existing events in the timeframe should no longer be counted
+When replace_existing_events is true, this indicates that existing events in the timeframe should no longer be counted

 towards invoiced usage.
-In this scenario, the parameter filter
+In this scenario, the parameter deprecation_filter can be optionally added which enables filtering

-computed properties.
+using computed properties.
 The expressiveness of computed properties

 allows you to deprecate existing events based on both a period of time and specific property values.